-The British Talent Cup was set up by Dorna as part of their programme to develop young motorcycle talent from the UK.
+The British Talent Cup was set up by Dorna as part of their programme to develop young motorcycle talent from the UK in 2018.

-Dorna, the rights holder to MotoGP, have organised similar championships elsewhere, most notably the Asia Talent Cup, which has run for several years, and the European Talent Cup which started in 2017.
+Dorna, the rights holder to MotoGP, have organised similar championships elsewhere, most notably the Asia Talent Cup.

 Motorcycle racing is a very expensive sport.
 The sport loses talented riders all the time because they are unable to continue to fund their progression in the sport.